spotinst/help/src/docs/administration/identity-providers/adfs-saml-authentication.md

 ## Step 2: Getting and Inserting the Metadata

-1. Download your ADFS metadata XML file which is located in: https://`<yourADFSserver>`/federationmetadata/2007-06/federationmetadata.xml
+1. Download your AD FS metadata XML file which is located in: https://`<yourADFSserver>`/federationmetadata/2007-06/federationmetadata.xml
 2. Open the XML file for edit.
 3. Locate the first `<X509Certificate>` tag and its closure `</X509Certificate>`, and change to `<ds:X509Certificate>` and `</ds:X509Certificate>`.
 4. Sign in to your Spot account as an Admin.